Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Highlights

-• Integrated and clinically focused module content which supports the development of advanced practice within the scope of minor illness.
+• Inter-professional and clinically focused module content which supports the development of advanced practice within the scope of minor illness.

-• Facilitated by practicing clinicians with subject specific experience.
+• Sessions are facilitated by practicing clinicians with subject specific experience.

 Entry Requirements